The Problematic History Of Men Playing Fat Black Women

 Much of the literature and discourse about Black male comedians in drag — both plus and straight sized — is about emasculation.
 Many comedians, notably Dave Chappelle, have spoken publicly about how crossing over into mainstream entertainment required this “embarrassing” act.
 In addition to Lawrence and Murphy, big names like Jamie Foxx, Chris Rock, Marlon and Shawn Wayans, and Miguel A. Nuñez have all achieved mainstream success by portraying women.
 As a feminist, I reject the idea that the worst thing that a man can possibly be is a woman.
 It’s misogynistic and transphobic.
 And when you consider that dressing in drag as a joke only furthers the careers of men who go on to become wealthy giants in their industry, it’s downright ridiculous.

-In the entertainment industry, Black women are villainized or caricatured unless they fall into an extremely narrow window of desirability.
-When you add the size component, the result is a dehumanizing performance of disgust, shame, and malice towards fat Black women.
+In the entertainment industry, Black women are villainised or caricatured unless they fall into an extremely narrow window of desirability.
+When you add the size component, the result is a dehumanising performance of disgust, shame, and malice towards fat Black women.
 Men have relegated plus-sized Black women to punchlines in a way that has real effects on how the rest of our communities view us.

 In the weeks leading up to Perry’s latest film Boo 2!
 A Madea Halloween — a sequel to the first Halloween-themed Madea movie — I considered going to see it.
 Fifteen years later with a lot more confidence and sense, I was curious to see if Madea could still get a chuckle out of me.
 But then I thought about the Perry fans who would be beside me — the people who had yet to question the messages Madea sends about Black women and their bodies — and decided against it.
 The film topped the box office.
 Clearly there is still work to be done.